Sal3Chain/PokeTwo-AutoCatcher/README.md

 - NO, I will provide you with a short video demonstrating the functionalities of the program and how it works.
 - I am an IT student and this was started to earn some pocket money so I appreciate those who will be purchasing this.

-#How to purchase the codes?
+#How to purchase the codes? (for the first 20 purchasee, I will sell it for $5)
 - Message me on discord (saltythree#3908).
 - I will provide the video or I will live stream it for you to see the codes working.
 - I will provide my PayPal and after you sent me the proof of payment.